Vet fees up to £15,000

 Third-party liability for dogs

-This is when your dog causes injury to someone or their pet, or causes loss or damage to another person’s property.
-Cover for up to £2,000,000 for legal action made against you or your dog.
+Covers you for legal costs if your dog causes injury to somebody or their pet, or causes loss or damage to someone’s property.
+Protects you for up to £2 million in a legal action.

 Choice of optional extras

-Choose from a range of optional extras to suit your pet’s needs, such as dental illness and cover if your pets get lost or stolen.
+Need extra protection?
+Choose from several optional extras to cover your pet’s needs, including dental illness, or cover if your pet is stolen or lost.

-†For Lifetime policies only – details correct as of 10 September 2024 via competitor websites.
+†For Lifetime Plus policies only – details correct as of 10 September 2024 via competitor websites.
 Competitor products are subject to their own T&Cs and can have different limits and requirements for cats versus dogs at different ages.
 For full details, please check the relevant policy wording.
+For full details of Petgevity pet insurance, please read our policy wording.

 Some people find that their cat walks strangely before their diagnosis.
 This is because the nerves can sometimes get damaged which causes your cat to walk on their ankles instead.
 Diabetic cats may also be lethargic and sleep more than usual.